 The process also helps retain some essential vitamins and minerals that would otherwise be lost due to oxidation or microbial growth caused by exposure to oxygen or moisture over time.
 This means that freeze dried foods are often more nutritious than their fresh counterparts as well as having an extended shelf life.

 Another benefit of freeze drying is its ability to preserve delicate flavors and textures in fruits, vegetables, meats, fish, dairy products, and even some baked goods like cakes or cookies without any artificial preservatives or additives being added into the mix.
 This makes it perfect for those who want all natural ingredients but still need something with a longer shelf life than traditional methods provide.
+However, freeze-dried foods are generally more expensive than dehydrated foods due to the complexity of the freeze-drying process and the equipment used.

 Finally, Freeze drying eliminates the need for preservatives and additives, which can save money in production costs.